Theodore Svetoslav of Bulgaria

 Theodore Svetoslav (Тодор Светослав, Todor Svetoslav and also Теодор Светослав, Teodor Svetoslav) ruled as emperor (tsar) of Bulgaria from 1300 to 1322.
 The date of his birth is unknown.
-He expanded the territory of the Bulgarian Empire.
+He captured northeast fortresses and expanded the territory of the Bulgarian Empire.

 Apart from his external and economic successes, Theodore Svetoslav dealt with the separatists among the nobility including his uncle.
 He persecuted the traitors who he thought were responsible for the Mongol interference and even the Patriarch, Joachim III, was executed.

 Early life

 Theodore Svetoslav was the son of George Terter I by his first wife, Maria.
 Given the rarity of the name Svetoslav in Bulgaria and its ample use among the Rjurikid princes, Plamen Pavlov has proposed that Maria was the daughter of Jakov Svetoslav by his wife, an unnamed granddaughter of Ivan Asen II.
-Soon after the accession of Ivan Asen III in 1279 his father divorced his mother in order to marry the sister of the new emperor.
-Maria and Theodore Svetoslav were sent to the Byzantine Empire as hostages, and settled in Nicaea.
+Soon after the accession of Ivan Asen III in 1279, his father divorced his mother in order to marry the sister of the new emperor.
+Maria and Theodore Svetoslav were sent to the Byzantine Empire as hostages and settled in Nicaea.

 The accession of George Terter I to the throne in 1280 did not alter matters, but, in 1281, Theodore Svetoslav was betrothed (in absentia) to a daughter of the sebastokratōr John I Doukas of Thessaly, as part of a diplomatic alliance.
-The young bride-to-be arrived in Tărnovo, but never met her intended husband.
+The young bride-to-be arrived in Tărnovo but never met her intended husband.

 In 1284, George Terter I concluded a new treaty with Andronikos II Palaiologos, and retrieved his first wife, while Theodore Svetoslav at first remained a hostage.
 The same treaty required the breaking off of the alliance with Thessaly and Theodore Svetoslav's intended bride was also sent to Byzantium.
 It was only in 1285 that the Patriarch of Bulgaria Joakim III arrived in Constantinople and arranged for the release of Theodore Svetoslav, who was now supposed to marry a daughter of the high court official John Synadenos.
 It is unknown if this marriage ever materialized.